jsbnr/nr-custom-viz-lab/readme.md

 #### Step 3:

 Update the return statement to return the BillboardChart instead of our hello world message.
 You need to supply your account ID and a query that returns some data.
-It doesnt matter what that data is right now, in this case we use the `Public_APICall` event type available in all US accounts to give us a number that acts as our source value in US dollars
+It doesnt matter what that data is right now, in this case we use the `Public_APICall` event type available in all US accounts to give us a number that acts as our source value in US dollars.
+(You can replace this with any query you like that returns asingle row value)

 ```
 const Viz = () => {